 Studies of identical twins raised apart seem to imply a connection between aggression and DNA but science hasn’t yet been able to clearly identify or map out the genes for aggression.
 It’s not difficult to speculate about the connection between aggression and DNA in people since we’ve all seen people who were intensely aggressive and who’d been intensely aggressive all their lives.
-Aggression can’t easily be written off by environmental factors as some people fail to be aggressive even when they were raised in an aggressive household and other people are intensely aggressive despite the fact that they’ve been raised in a non-aggressive household.
+Aggression can’t easily be written off as only being caused by environmental factors since some people fail to be aggressive even when they’ve raised in an aggressive household and, similarly, other people are intensely aggressive despite the fact that they’ve been raised in a non-aggressive household.
 When science finally figures out the genetics behind human aggression, it won’t surprising to discover that people are highly aggressive and dangerous as a result of their DNA.

 As there are many dangerous people and dogs in the world, we all need to foster a bit more paranoia.
 In these modern times, many of us have learned to rationalize and write off our gut feelings.
 Instead, we look for excuses as to why our feelings are telling us what they’re telling us.
 If we want to protect ourselves and our loved ones, we must make a conscious effort to re-establish a healthy connection to our intuitions and gut feelings.
 These feelings are there specifically to warn us about the potentially dangerous individuals that come into our lives.
 Listening and actually acting on the information our intuitions are sending us is the only way to prevent tragedy, especially when many dangerous individuals are extremely good at hiding their dangerous intentions.